 Cloud config drift isn’t a niche concern.
 Both global blue-chips and local SMEs have harnessed Coded Infrastructure.
 However, many approach their system security and performance monitoring the same way they would for a traditional, hardware-based system.

-Knowing how to keep the deployed state of your cloud environment in line with the planned configuration is vital.
+Knowing how to keep the deployed state of your cloud environment in line with the planned configuration management tools is vital.
 Without tools and best practices to mitigate drift, the planned infrastructure vs. as-is code inevitably becomes very different.
 This creates performance issues and security vulnerabilities.

 Luckily, IaC integrity doesn’t have to be an uphill struggle.
 Keep reading if you want to keep config drift at a glacial pace.